 How much does it cost to publish a Software Tool Article on F1000Research?

 F1000Research charges an Article Processing Charge (APC) for all articles.
-You can find out more about these costs here (or try konami now for a surprise).
+You can find out more about these costs here.

 Why are software tools a separate article type from traditional research articles?